-The National Quality Institute at the Kenya Bureau of Standards is re-launching the Kenya Quality Award (KQA) in April 2009.
+The National Quality Institute at the Kenya Bureau of Standards issues the Kenya Quality Award (KQA).

 The purpose of KQA is to identify, recognize, and spotlight role model organizations in Kenya whose performance is worthy of emulation.
 When an organization is excellent in delivering customer value, which is all what quality is about, there is a lot to learn from that organization.
 Secondly, and perhaps more importantly, the award application process encourages organizations to learn and improve by benchmarking themselves with the best in class.
 In the KQA process, organizations are encouraged to do self-assessment, an essential step in preparing the award application, and by utilizing the written feedback report, which all applicants receive, the awards process helps applicants improve the way they manage their organization.